Last month, the automotive world descended upon Japan for the 2017 Tokyo Motor Show. From forward-thinking automated cars to super fuel-efficient ...

-- If you are accidentally slander someone or face other legal action as a result of something you accidentally did, and Umbrella Policy may help you pay legal fees or even the settlement if you’re found guilty of something like defamation.
+- If you accidentally slander someone or face other legal action as a result of something you did, an Umbrella Policy may help you pay legal fees or the settlement if you’re found guilty of something like defamation.

 It is for personal use, so will not cover anything your business is involved in.

 Q: What kind of coverage is available?

 A: It depends on the company you have your policy with, but policies usually start at about $1 million of liability coverage, and go up to around $5 million.
 At AMA, we offer limits up to $5 million.

 Q: Can renters benefit from an umbrella policy?

 A: Regardless of whether you rent or own your home, you may face a liability claim that Umbrella Insurance may help provide protection against.
 That being said, some insurers offer Umbrella Policies for renters, but not all do.
 At AMA, Umbrella Insurance is available with a renters policy as long as you also have an auto policy at AMA.